Serve in aCoupe glass

 |1 fl oz

 Read about cocktail measures and measuring.

 Difford’s Guide to Cocktails Book 17th Edition

 Perhaps the world's biggest cocktail book!
 Certainly, our biggest yet, 624 pages, 6cm (2.3inch) thick and weighing 2.25kg (5lb).
 Our Seventeenth EditionBuy it here

 The Easy Jigger® is a measure designed for use when making cocktails, primarily in the home but also by professional bartenders.
 It has a unique designBuy it here

 It's hard not to like this creamy, slightly sweet minty after-dinner treat.

-Given the period this cocktail was popular, the 1970s and 80s, it's not surprising that some illustrious bartender thought to add vodka to create the rather better Flying Grasshopper cocktail.
+The Grasshopper's heyday came decades later during the 1970s and 1980s so it's not surprising that some illustrious bartender thought to add vodka to create the rather better Flying Grasshopper cocktail.